CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

 ## Introduction

-This document is a part of the multi-tenancy design documents in Arktos.
+This doc is a part of the multi-tenancy design documents in Arktos.
 It mainly describes how we organize API resources in API server in a multi-tenancy manner.

 Please refer to other design documents in the "multi-tenancy" document directory if you want to learn about other parts in the multi-tenancy design.